usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/project-4a.md

 All of the above should happen within a worker thread; i.e. a worker thread will download, process, stem, and add one URL to the index at a time.

-When crawling, **download the content only once** from the web server and only if necessary.
+For efficiency (and to avoid being blocked or rate-limited by the web server), **download the content only once** from the web server and only if necessary when crawling web pages.
+Specifically:

   - Do not fetch the web page content more than once.
 For example, do not fetch the entire web page content once to check the headers and again to process the HTML.